 F- After you are done sewing you will have to carefully rip the tissues off, I had some little pieces stay, but I didn't care because that will be covered by the outside fabric anyways.

 G- As a last step before closing up, I added 2 pockets that are optional, I do use them for extra cards and my camera's remote control, so I would recommend them.
-For the left pocket I just added a 6″ wide piece to the side, and for the back pocket I use a leftover piece that fit perfect right after the velcro (about 7″ wide)
+For the left pocket, I just added a 6″ wide piece to the side, and for the back pocket I use a leftover piece that fit perfectly right after the velcro (about 7″ wide)